bszwej/mongodb-s3-stream-example/README.md

 ## Running

-The scenario located in `Main` is the following:
+The scenario located in the `Main` is the following:

-1. Perform backup to S3.
+1. Perform a backup to S3.
 1. Drop the collection.
-1. Perform restore.
+1. Perform a restore.

+This project uses [Minio](https://www.minio.io/), a fully compatible S3 object storage, to replace Amazon S3.
+It's being ran locally in a docker-compose along with MongoDB.
+That's why you'll be able to run this example in less than a minute!

-In order to run it:
+Steps to run the example:

-1. Go to `application.conf` and fill the missing properties.

-2. Run MongoDB locally and prepare the database and collection with some documents.
-You can quickly [run MongoDB as well as MongoShell using Docker](https://hub.docker.com/_/mongo/).

-    Run MongoDB:
+1. Create dirs
     ```sh
-    docker run -p 27017:27017 --name backup-mongo -d mongo
+    mkdir -p /tmp/data/mybucket /tmp/config
     ```

-    Run Mongo shell:
+1. Run Minio and MongoDB
     ```sh
+    docker-compose up -d
+    ```

+1. Run Mongo shell
+    ```sh
     docker run -it --net host --rm mongo sh -c 'exec mongo "localhost:27017"'
     ```

-    Insert a document:
+1. Insert a document
     ```sh
     > use CookieDB
     switched to db CookieDB

     > db.cookies.insert({"name" : "cookie1", "delicious" : true})
     WriteResult({ "nInserted" : 1 })
     ```

-3. `sbt run`
+1. `sbt run`
+    In the default scenario, the collection is being backed up to Minio, removed from Mongo and restored.
+You can go to http://127.0.0.1:9000/minio/mybucket/ (login: `minio_access_key`, password: `minio_secret_key`) and see the backup file (`backup.json`).

+1. Clean up afterwards
+    ```bash
+    docker-compose down
+    ```

 ## MongoDB basics